-JF was established in 1980 by Shaykh Mubarik Ali Gilani.
+Consisting mostly of black Muslims who reside in North America and the Caribbean, Muslims Of America (MOA) — also known as Muslims Of The Americas — is the English name of the Pakistan-based Sufi Islamic organization Jamaat ul-Fuqr (JF), which was established in 1980 by Shaykh Mubarik Ali Gilani.
 In December 1993, Gilani reportedly took part in a conference of terrorist leaders in Khartoum, Sudan, where the attendees also included representatives of Hamas, Hezbollah, and Egyptian Islamic Jihad (and possibly al-Qaeda founder Osama bin Laden).
-Classified as “an international terrorist” in a 2006 report for law-enforcement, Gilani has derided the U.S. not only as a nation that nourishes the “roots” of the “evil” that jihadists are “fighting to destroy,” but also as “a pawn of hidden hands that use America’s wealth and the innocent blood of their sons and daughters to wage their wars against Muslims.”
+Classified as “an international terrorist” in a 2006 report for law-enforcement, Gilani has derided the U.S. not only as a nation that nourishes the “roots” of the worldwide “evil” that jihadists are “fighting to destroy,” but also as “a pawn of hidden hands that use America’s wealth and the innocent blood of their sons and daughters to wage their wars against Muslims.”
 With similar contempt, Gilani describes Jews as “human Satans,” adding: “I have never seen, in the whole of my life or even in the past thousand years, a Jew who will tell the truth.”

-A 2004 report funded by the U.S. Justice Department stated that JF, whose recruitment efforts have long targeted people with criminal backgrounds, has raised a great deal of money by “defrauding a variety of social service programs, including worker’s compensation, public health care, welfare, and food stamps programs.”
-“Other crimes committed by Fuqra members,” said the report, “include the creation and use of false identification cards, birth certificates, and other forged documents.”
+A 2004 report funded by the U.S. Justice Department states that JF/MOA has raised a great deal of money by “defrauding a variety of social service programs, including worker’s compensation, public health care, welfare, and food stamps programs.”
+“Other crimes committed by Fuqra members,” says the report, “include the creation and use of false identification cards, birth certificates, and other forged documents.”

-MOA today consists of approximately 1,000 to 3,000 members who reside in the aforementioned secluded “Islamic villages.”
-The residents live communally and insulate themselves from what they view as the corrupting influences of non-Muslim culture.
-One noteworthy law-enforcement report states that MOA is set up like “classically structured terrorist cells.”
-This assessment is consistent with the contents of a 1980s videotape in which Mubarik Ali Gilani boasted of having developed “one of the most advanced training courses in Islamic military warfare,” and invited Muslims to contact MOA’s offices in Pakistan or the United States and join the cause.
+JF/MOA today consists of approximately 1,000 to 3,000 members who reside in the aforementioned secluded “Islamic villages.”
+The residents live communally and insulate themselves from what they view as the corrupting influence of non-Muslim culture.
+One noteworthy law-enforcement report states that JF/MOA is set up like “classically structured terrorist cells.”
+This assessment is consistent with the contents of a 1980s videotape in which Mubarik Ali Gilani boasted of having developed “one of the most advanced training courses in Islamic military warfare,” and invited Muslims to contact JF/MOA’s offices in Pakistan or the United States and join the cause.

-In November 2016, MOA interpreted Donald Trump’s victory in the U.S. presidential election as the fulfillment of apocalyptic Islamic prophecies centered around the inevitability of a final and decisive jihad against non-believers.
+In November 2016, JF/MOA interpreted Donald Trump’s victory in the U.S. presidential election as the fulfillment of apocalyptic Islamic prophecies centered around the inevitability of a final and decisive jihad against non-believers.